pepkit/pepspec/docs/looper/developer/pipeline-interface-specification.md

   {% if sample.FRIP_ref is defined %} --frip-ref-peaks {sample.FRIP_ref} {% endif %}
 ```

-Arguments wrapped in Jinja2 conditionals will only be added *if the specified attribute exists for the sample*.
+The arguments wrapped in these Jinja2 conditionals will only be added if the specified attribute exists for the sample.

 ### input_schema

 The input schema formally specifies the *input processed by this pipeline*.
 The input schema serves 2 related purposes:

 1. **Validation**.
 Looper uses the input schema to ensure that the project fulfills all pipeline requirements before submitting any jobs.
-Looper uses the PEP validation tool, [eido](https://pep.databio.org/eido/), to validate input data by ensuring that input samples have the attributes and input files required by the pipeline.
+Looper uses the PEP validation tool, [eido](../../eido/README.md), to validate input data by ensuring that input samples have the attributes and input files required by the pipeline.
 Looper will only submit a sample pipeline if the sample validates against the pipeline's input schema.

 2. **Description**.
 The input schema is also useful to describe the inputs, including both required and optional inputs, thereby providing a standard way to describe a pipeline's inputs.
 In the schema, the pipeline author can describe exactly what the inputs mean, making it easier for users to learn how to structure a project for the pipeline.